benrady/specific/README.md

 ### Stub Functions

-Stub functions are more leinent than mocks, not requiring the function to have a spec.
+Stub functions are more lenient than mocks, not requiring the function to have a spec.
 This is useful when mocking out interactions with functions you did not write.
 Stub functions are generated to always return nil when created with the `with-stubs` macro, but they can also be created manually with `specific.test-double/stub-fn` to return a specific value.

 ```clojure
   (testing "stub functions"